kvastad/getting-and-cleaning-data-course-project/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 The variables used here come from the following source: [1].
 From this [1] source only a subset was used, where the characters mean or std was included in the variable name, see below.
+**Units of the summarized second data set**: all units are numeric and names with prefix 't' to denote time and prefix 'f' to indicate frequency domain signals.

 "tBodyAcc.mean...X"
 "tBodyAcc.mean...Y"